 There are three standing committees of the Board: the Audit Committee, the Compensation Committee and the Nominating and Corporate Governance Committee.
 The Board has also formed a special Compliance Committee.
 The Board has determined that all members of the Audit, Compensation, Nominating and Corporate Governance and Compliance Committees qualify as independent directors under the applicable rules of the NYSE, the Sarbanes-Oxley Act of 2002, as amended, and the rules and regulations promulgated by the SEC.
-While no formal policy exists regarding CEO and Chairman attendance at committee meetings, the practice of the Board is to invite the CEO and Chairman to attend each committee meeting and excuse them when matters relating to them are discussed.
-The Lead Director is also invited to attend committee meetings.
+While no formal policy exists regarding the attendance of the CEO and the Chairman at committee meetings, the practice of the Board is to invite the CEO and the Chairman to attend each committee meeting and excuse them when matters relating to them are discussed.
+The Lead Independent Director is also invited to attend all committee meetings.
+The following table shows the composition of the committees of the Board: